Radial Tree is a tree layout algorithm that applies to any type of diagram.

 Preserve container layout

 Most of the layout algorithms work with the Preserve container layout option.
-This option allows controlling the algorithm execution so it executes either on the top graph of the diagram—Preserve container layout checked, or on both content and noncontent features in the diagram—Preserve container layout unchecked.
+When this option is checked, it allows you to control the algorithm application so it runs on the top graph of the diagram.
+When this option is not checked, the algorithm is applied to both content and noncontent features in the diagram.